Djong: Difference from Chinese junks

+The development of the sea-going Chinese chuán in the Song Dynasty (c.
+960 to 1279) is believed to have been influenced by regular contacts with sea-going Southeast Asian ships (the k'un-lun po of Chinese records) in trading ports in southern China from the 1st millennium CE onward, particularly in terms of the rigging, multiple sails, and the multiple hull sheaths.
+However, the chuán also incorporates distinctly Chinese innovations from their indigenous river and coastal vessels (namely watertight compartments and the central rudders).
+"Hybrid" ships (referred to as the "South China Sea tradition") integrating technologies from both the chuán and the djong also started to appear by the 15th century.

 History

 Early eras

 In the first millennium AD, the ship called kolandiaphonta was recorded in Claudius Ptolemaeus' Geography (ca. 150 AD).
 It is referred to by the Chinese as K'un-lun po.
 The characteristics of this ship are that it is large (more than 50–60 m long), the hull is made of multiple plankings, has no outrigger, mounted with many masts and sails, the sail is in the form of a tanja sail, and has a plank fastening technique in the form of stitching with plant fibers.

+The 3rd century book Strange Things of the South (南州異物志 — Nánzhōu Yìwùzhì) by Wan Chen (萬震) describes ships capable of carrying 600–700 people together with more than 10,000 hu (斛) of cargo (250–1000 tons according to various interpretations—600 tons deadweight according to Manguin).
+These ships came from K'un-lun.
+The ships are called K'un-lun po (or K'un-lun bo), could be more than 50 meters in length and had a freeboard of 5.2–7.8 meters.
+When seen from above they resemble covered galleries.
+Wan Chen explains the ships' sail design as follows:

 Faxian (Fa-Hsien) in his return journey to China from India (413–414) embarked on a ship carrying 200 passengers and sailors from K'un-lun which towed a smaller ship.
 A cyclone struck and forced the passengers to move into the smaller ship.
 The crew of the smaller ship feared that the ship would be overloaded, therefore they cut the rope and separated from the big ship.
 Luckily the bigger ship survived, and the passengers were stranded in Ye-po-ti (Yawadwipa—Java).
 After 5 months, the crew and the passengers embarked on another ship comparable in size to sail back to China.

-In 1178, the Guangzhou customs officer Zhou Qufei, wrote in Lingwai Daida about the ships of the Southern country:

-The ships which sail the southern sea and south of it are like giant houses.
-When their sails are spread they are like great clouds in the sky.
-Their rudders are several tens of feet long.
-A single ship carries several hundred men, and has in the stores a year's supply of grain.
-Pigs are fed and wine is fermented on board.
-There is no account of dead or living, no going back to the mainland when once the people have set forth upon the cerulean sea.
-At daybreak, when the gong sounds aboard the ship, the animals can drink their fill, and crew and passengers alike forget all dangers.
-To those on board, everything is hidden and lost in space, mountains, landmarks, and the countries of foreigners.
-The shipmaster may say "To make such and such a country, with a favorable wind, in so many days, we should sight such and such a mountain, (then) the ship must steer in such and such a direction".
-But suddenly the wind may fall, and may not be strong enough to allow for the sighting of the mountain on the given day; in such a case, bearings may have to be changed.
-And the ship (on the other hand) may be carried far beyond (the landmark) and may lose its bearings.
-A gale may spring up, the ship may be blown hither and thither, it may meet with shoals or be driven upon hidden rocks, then it may be broken to the very roofs (of its deckhouses).
-A great ship with heavy cargo has nothing to fear from the high seas, but rather in shallow water it will come to grief.